Access control

 List level access control can have varying degrees of specificity depending on how much control you need.

-can be specified either as a single control,
+A key on the list config, access can be specified either as a single control,

 covering all CRUDA operations, or as an object keyed by CRUDA operation names.